ampproject/amppackager/monitoring.md

 For summary metrics like `request_latencies_in_seconds`, the `/metrics` endpoint provides three percentiles: 0.5, 0.9, 0.99.

 To get an idea of how long does it usually take `amppackager` to handle a request, look at the respective 0.5 percentile.
-To check the rare, worst case scenario, look at 0.9 and 0.99 percentile.
+To check the rare, worst case , look at 0.9 and 0.99 percentile.

 Consider the following example.
 Let's say you're interested in the stats for the `request_latencies_in_seconds` metric, specifically for requests that got an OK response (200) from the `signer` handler: